rajeski/People_Analytics/README.md

 Examples include;

 1. Compensation - examining pay-disparities (what are they?)
 2. Mentorship - are new employees assigned tenured staff to help them to become long-term / successful employees?
+If, so what is the cost-benefit analysis of this 'initiative'?
+If not, again, what is the cost-benefit analysis of not implementing this initiative?
 3. Promotions - what tangible career advancement opportunities does the company offer?
+How are these structured?
+What are the mechanisms for enacting them and ensuring they are implemented as objectively as possible?
 4. Management - has a toxic work environment been ignored, e.g., in the Sales, Technical and Support Departments?
+If so, why has this happened and what are the root-causes, i.e., nepotism, etc.?
-5. Incentives - (classic) carrot versus stick management, i.e., Sales (unrealistic targets); Technical (issues with product releases) and Support (are bugs and/or other issues being reported but ignored?)
+5. Incentives - (classic) carrot versus stick management, i.e., Sales (unrealistic targets); Technical (issues with product releases and not listening to End-user feedback, etc.) and Support (are bugs and/or other issues being reported but ignored?)

 # SWOT Analysis